teorema-ai/datablocks/README.md

 # datablocks
+> SUMMARY
+datablocks is a Python package that manages Datasets built out of Datablocks and residing in Dataspaces.

+A Datablock build data on demand in batches, while a Dataset uses a Datablock to fill build #...

 Numerical experiment dataset management toolkit.
 Manages lifestages of a dataset encapsulated in a `Databuilder` class.
 `Databuilder` is not formally specified but at a minimum should implement the following interface: